 If both the instructor and department are in support of the tools review, fill out the online External Tool Request Form.

 Step 2: The campus External Tool Integration Committee reviews the request using the LTI Tool Rubric to make sure that all questions have been answered completely, and pass the request along with the committee’s recommendation to the campus LMS (Learning Management System) Steering Committee.

 Step 3: The LMS Steering Committee reviews the request and either approves or does not approve the inclusion of the tool in Canvas.

-If approved, the tool will be installed in CSU’s test instance of Canvas by the CSU Canvas support team to insure the tool works correctly.
+Once the CSU Digital Tool Agreement has been signed, the tool will be installed in CSU’s test instance of Canvas by the CSU Canvas support team to insure the tool works correctly.
 Initial approval often involves a pilot to insure the tool works correctly in a live course environment.
 If the pilot goes well, the tool will be installed in CSU’s Canvas at the college or institution level.

 Please allow at least 6 – 8 weeks for the review of a request to add an approved, new digital tool to Canvas.